 Saline breast implants consist of a sterile saline solution encased in a silicone shell.
 These implants have the ability to be filled after insertion into the breast pocket, which may allow for a smaller incision and post-surgical scar compared to other techniques.
 Saline implants can also be very safe in cases of an implant tear or rupture.
 While this complication happens very rarely, the saltwater fluid inside of a saline implant is often harmlessly absorbed by the body in the event of rupture.

 Silicone implants are made of a cohesive silicone gel inside of a silicone shell.
 They tend to more closely resemble the feel of a natural breast when compared to other implant options and may be less prone to implant rippling.
 While saline implants visibly lose shape when a leak or tear occurs, silicone implants typically keep their form.
-Periodic MRIs are usually recommended to ensure that a patient’s silicone implants are still in good condition.
+Ultrasounds or periodic MRIs are usually recommended to ensure that a patient’s silicone implants are still in good condition.

 How is the Breast Lift with Augmentation Procedure Performed?